rbur004/gedcom/README.md

 * * 'SEX' type to appear multiple times in an 'INDI' record, as a person's sex can now be changed.
 * * 'SEX' type to allow more than 'M', 'F' and 'U',
-          to allow for the XXY, XXXY and X and other genetic anomolies associated with gender.
+          to allow for the XXY, XXXY and X and other genetic anomalies associated with gender.
 * * 'NAME' type allows event details ( eg 'DATE') ,
            as names changes are events, not just an attribute.
 * * 'ADDR' type allows a 'TYPE' entry to qualify what the address is for (e.g. home, work, ...) .
 * User defined tags are converted to the NOTE type, with sublevels being CONT lines.
   These are recognised as any tag starting with '_'.
 * Haven't yet merged in the code to pretty print a family tree.
 * Want to add a merge option, to take multiple transmission and make a single one from them.
 * save/load (to/from a database) is yet to be ported.
 GedcomBase#to_db is a dummy function.
+* All GEDCOM TAG values are stored as Arrays.
+This allows multiple instances of a TAG in a record.
+* All Strings values are stored as GedString, which adds each_word and changes the behaviour of each
+* Individual attribute records are a sub-class of Event records.
+Specific attribute tags are also treated this way, To make this more readable, there are alias for
+* *  attr_type() to event_type()
+* * value() to event_status()
+* * is_attribute?() to is_event?()

 ## SYNOPSIS:

+### Read and Write a GEDCOM file

 	require 'gedcom'